 The Wailing Pelvis Series expresses deep longing and horror, representing the Great Earth Mother, furious at the abuse of her environment.

 Using the body as metaphor to address the human psyche, my work is rich in content with strong archetypal and biomorphic images.
 Although my initiating impetus is often rooted in the personal, the completed works speak to the universal, reflecting larger concerns with the soul of humanity and our severely impacted natural environment.
-The wailing pelvis image represents fertility, Mother Earth and her horror at the abuse and neglect of earth and the environment.
+The wailing pelvis image represents fertility, Mother Nature and her horror at the abuse and neglect of earth and the environment.

 This diptych is a biomorphic symphony!
 It followed "Double Fetus Butterfly" with the backbone of that piece now expanded into a whole ribcage and the wailing pelvis divided, encircling the double fetus butterfly.
 One example in my work of the personal shifting into the universal is the Wailing Pelvis image (1995-97) which came to me when I was painting my sorrow, as my grown sons were leaving home.
 However, as I painted, it became something much deeper, a wailing Mother Earth grieving for the loss of her children and the destruction of her environment.